Oswaldtwistle Civic Arts Centre and Theatre

 There has been passionate local support to see the theatre reopened.
 The council has also expressed its desire to see the venue reopening its doors for arts and cultural events.

-A council survey undertaken shortly after the theatre’s closure indicated that over 97% of respondents wanted to see the building continue in performance/theatre use.
-The survey also indicated a desire to see the building’s use expanded to support local clubs/groups, and holding workshops and exhibitions.
+A council survey undertaken shortly after the theatre’s closure indicated that over 97% of respondents wanted to see the arts centre continue in performance / theatre use.
+The survey also indicated a desire to see the theatre’s use expanded to support local clubs / groups and holding workshops and exhibitions.

-The council has reported that it has been contacted by several businesses and organisations expressing an interest in operating the building and continues to urge anyone interested in operating the building to get in touch.
+The council has reported that it has been contacted by several businesses and organisations expressing an interest in operating the theatre and continues to urge anyone interested in operating it to get in touch.

 Current situation

 In January 2024, Hyndburn Council committed, unanimously, to reopening Oswaldtwistle Civic Arts Centre and Theatre.
-The cost of the work to repair, upgrade and reopen the building is expected to be significant.
+However, the cost of the work to repair, upgrade and reopen the theatre is expected to be significant therefore the immediate focus has been on making the theatre safe.